Davphla/gno-academy/workshop.md

 Let's deploy your realm to Gno.land and register it in the Hall of Realms so the entire community can discover and interact with your creation.

-- Explain and guide during the process of publishing your realm
+- Explain and guide during the process of publishing your realm (using gnokey first)

 ### 📚 Documentation:
 - [Deploying Gno Packages](https://docs.gno.land/builders/deploy-packages)